Analyse land valuation benchmarks: How to increase the value of your property

 The topic briefly and concisely

-Standard land values are average values and need to be adjusted by up to +/- 30% for property-specific factors to achieve an accurate appraisal.
+Standard land values are average values and must be adjusted for precise appraisal by property-specific factors (up to +/- 30%).

-The analysis of standard land values is crucial for buying, selling, and inheritance decisions and forms the basis for property tax.
+The analysis of standard land values is crucial for buying, selling, and inheritance decisions and serves as the basis for property tax.

-Online tools like BORIS systems provide access to standard land values, which are updated every two years; however, a professional interpretation remains essential.
+Online tools like BORIS systems provide access to standard land values, updated every two years; however, professional interpretation remains essential.

 The analysis of standard land values is a crucial step for property owners and investors.
-These values, determined every two years by expert committees based on § 196 BauGB, provide an initial guideline.
+These values, determined biennially by expert committees based on § 196 BauGB, provide an initial orientation.
 However, the pure standard land value rarely reflects the full market value.
-Learn here how to determine the land value accurately through a deeper analysis and consideration of individual factors, and avoid pitfalls.
+Discover here how you can accurately determine the land value through a more in-depth analysis and consideration of individual factors, and avoid pitfalls.

-The standard land value is an average value for the land in a specific zone, specified in euros per square meter.
-It is determined by independent expert committees in accordance with § 196 of the Building Code (BauGB), based on collected purchase prices from past transactions.
-This assessment usually takes place every two years to reflect current market developments.
+The standard land value is an average value for the land in a specific zone, stated in euros per square metre.
+It is determined by independent expert committees according to § 196 of the Federal Building Code (BauGB), based on collected purchase prices from past transactions.
+This assessment is usually conducted every two years to reflect current market trends.
 For developed plots, the value is calculated as if the land were undeveloped.
-A solid property valuation starts here.
-Understanding these fundamentals is the first step in correctly assessing the significance of standard land values.
+A solid property evaluation starts here.
+Understanding these basics is the first step to properly assessing the significance of standard land values.

 Limits of the Standard Land Value: Why a Detailed Analysis is Essential

-A base value for land is always an average value for a defined zone with comparable properties.
-It does not take into account individual characteristics of your specific plot, such as a special shape or a slight slope, which can influence the value by 5–15%.
-Nor do current, short-term market fluctuations that have occurred since the last reference date (often 1–2 years ago) factor in.
-Therefore, merely consulting the base value for land is often insufficient for an accurate analysis of land values.
+A standard land reference value is always an average value for a defined zone with comparable properties.
+It does not take into account individual characteristics of your specific property, such as a unique shape or a slight slope, which can affect the value by 5–15%.
+Nor do current short-term market fluctuations, which may have occurred since the last reporting date (often 1–2 years ago), get included.
+Therefore, simply querying the land reference value is often insufficient for precise analysis of land reference values.
 To determine the actual value, specific characteristics and current market conditions must be considered.

-Value Drivers: Factors That Significantly Influence Land Value
+Value Drivers: Which Factors Significantly Influence the Land Value

-Alongside the official standard land value, numerous factors determine the actual value of a property.
-These can be broadly divided into location quality and site-specific characteristics.
-A thorough examination of these factors for property valuation is crucial.
+In addition to the official land value, numerous factors determine the actual value of a plot.
+These can be roughly divided into location quality and plot-specific characteristics.
+A detailed examination of these factors for property valuation is crucial.

-Location, Location, Location: Macro and Micro Location Matter
+Location, Location, Location: The Macro and Micro Location Matters

-The individual characteristics of a property are decisive for surcharges or discounts from the standard land value.
+The individual characteristics of a plot are decisive for surcharges or discounts on the official land value.
 Here is an overview of important aspects:

 • Size and Shape: Optimally shaped plots can be up to 10% more valuable.

-• Topography: Flat terrain is often preferred; slopes can have a positive or negative effect depending on the view and buildability (up to a 15% difference).
+• Topography: Flat terrain is often preferred; slopes can have positive or negative effects depending on view and buildability (up to 15% difference).

-• Soil Conditions: Load-bearing capacity and any existing contamination are critical and can cause costs exceeding 50,000 EUR.
+• Soil Condition: Load-bearing capacity and any contamination are critical and can incur costs of over 50,000 EUR.

-• Degree of Development: Fully developed plots (water, electricity, gas, sewerage, road) are worth up to 25% more than undeveloped ones.
+• Degree of Development: Fully developed plots (water, electricity, gas, sewerage, road) are up to 25% more valuable than undeveloped ones.

-• Type and Degree of Building Utilization: The usage determined in the development plan (e.g., residential, commercial) and the permitted floor area ratio (FAR) or site coverage ratio (SCR) are central value factors that can increase the value by over 50%.
+• Type and Extent of Building Usage: Usage specified in the development plan (e.g., residential, commercial) and the permissible floor space ratio (FSR) or site coverage ratio (SCR) are key value factors that can increase the value by over 50%.

-• Orientation and Sun Exposure: South-facing orientation can increase the value for residential plots by 5–10%.
+• Orientation and Sun Exposure: South-facing plots can increase the value for residential plots by 5–10%.

-These factors show that a blanket application of the standard land value rarely reflects the true value, necessitating a detailed analysis.
+These factors demonstrate that a simplistic adoption of the official land value rarely reflects the true value and necessitates a detailed analysis.

-A professional analysis of land values goes beyond simply reading the numbers.
-It requires a systematic approach to arrive at a realistic assessment of land value.
-A detailed analysis of property prices is essential here.
+A professional analysis of land values goes beyond simply reading off the numbers.
+It requires a systematic approach to arrive at a realistic assessment of the land value.
+A detailed analysis of property prices is essential in this regard.

-The official land values are determined and published by the expert committees for property values.
-In most federal states, they are accessible via online portals known as BORIS systems (Land Value Information Systems).
-Be sure to note the valuation date, as the values are usually updated every two years.
+The official land values are determined and published by the committees that assess property values.
+They are accessible in most federal states via online portals known as BORIS systems (Land Value Information Systems).
+Pay close attention to the valuation date, as values are usually updated every two years.

-The core of the analysis lies in comparing the guideline property with your own property.
+The core of the analysis lies in comparing the standard value property with your own property.
 The following steps are typical:

-1. Understanding characteristics of the guideline property: Record the attributes of the property for which the land value applies (size, layout, type of use).
+1. Understand the characteristics of the standard value property: Note the features of the property for which the land value applies (size, layout, type of use).

-2. Identifying discrepancies: Compare your property point by point with the guideline property.
+2. Identify deviations: Compare your property point by point with the standard value property.
 Are there differences in size (e.g., over 20% deviation), shape, development status, or buildability?

-3. Applying adjustment factors: For significant deviations, surcharges or discounts must be applied.
-A smaller, better-shaped property in the same zone may be worth 5-10% more, for instance.
+3. Apply adjustment factors: Significant deviations require additions or deductions.
+For example, a smaller, better-shaped property in the same zone may be worth 5–10% more.

-4. Considering current market developments: Has the valuation date of the land value already been 1–2 years ago?
-Check whether the market situation has changed since then (e.g., increased demand may justify a 5% surcharge).
+4. Consider current market developments: Is the valuation date of the land value already 1–2 years ago?
+Check whether market conditions have changed since then (e.g., increased demand may justify a 5% premium).

 These adjustments require experience and market knowledge to avoid misjudgments.